yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 and distracting.
 Let's be honest, nobody really needs or cares about "opinions."
 All we need in a ticket is a solution(s).

-{% quote Don't pollute the air with generic opinions %}
+{% quote Don't pollute the air with generic opinions. %}

 If you think the ticket should be closed because the introduced solution is good enough, address your comment to the ticket reporter.
 And start it with "@jeff, I think the solution you've got already is good enough, because..."
 This way, you will help the assigned to close the ticket and move on.

-If you think the solution is wrong, address your comment to the assigned of the ticket, starting with "@jeff, I believe your solution is not good enough because..."
+If you think the solution is wrong, address your comment to the assignee of the ticket, starting with "@jeff, I believe your solution is not good enough because..."
 This way, you will help the ticket reporter keep the ticket open until a proper solution comes up.